YoussefShabo/Daily-Tasks/09-07/Text.md

 -respond to Ricky about CM&D []
 -start working on CM&D project []
 -Prep for Tomorrows interview []
--Phoe call with Ali Makyia @ 14:00 []
+-prep for call & find 3 relevant jobs to Ali [Done] -Phoe call with Ali Makyia @ 14:00 []
 -Respond to emails and messages [Done]